ganadurai/single-node-apigee-hybrid-install/README.md

 ## Apigee Hybrid on a single VM instance

-Minimum Spec needed :  4vCPU, 16GB RAM

-Choose one from the two options below:
 * [Execute the installation on a GCP VM.](#gcp-vm-installation)
 * [Execute the installation on Standalone VM.](#standalone-vm-hybrid-install)